ftchirou/PredicateKit/README.md

 let predicate = (\Note.text).in(Set(["a", "b", "c", "d"]))
 ```

-When the array `Element` is a `String`, `in` accepts a second parameter that determines how the string should be compared to the elements in the list.
+When the property type is a `String`, `in` accepts a second parameter that determines how the string should be compared to the elements in the list.

 ```swift
 // Case-insensitive comparison.